adeoke/django-quarantine-workout-graphql/README.md

 Used to build GraphQL API.

 * [graphene-django](https://graphene-python.org/)
-Abstraction layer on top of Graphene, with the intention of simplyfying GraphQL functionality.
+Abstraction layer on top of Graphene, to simplify GraphQL functionality.

 * [python-graphql-client](https://github.com/prodigyeducation/python-graphql-client)
 GraphQL client for programmatic requests.